 Edwards appealed the decision, but this was overturned, and on 16 September 2015 he resigned with immediate effect, citing reasons that included:

-“Work-related stress; bullying and harassment; discrimination; unreasonable amount of delegated work; arbitrary and capricious; breach of trust and confidence; last straw doctrine; breach of health and safety”
+“Work-related stress; bullying and harassment; discrimination; the unreasonable amount of delegated work; arbitrary and capricious; breach of trust and confidence; last straw doctrine; breach of health and safety”

-He brought a claim in August 2017 for direct racial discrimination, racial discrimination, victimisation and constructive unfair dismissal.
+He brought a claim in August 2017 for direct racial discrimination, racial discrimination, victimisation, and constructive unfair dismissal.